phptek/silverstripe-jsontext/README.md

 ### Why?

-Project scenarios where storing 10s of terse configuration parameters in separate database columns just seems crazy.
+Project scenarios where storing 10s of terse configuration parameters as Booleans and Ints in separate database columns just seems crazy.

 When all you wanted was a simple key / value store but didn't want to muck about with the overhead of an RDBMS _and_ a NOSQL DB.